cemreefe/cemreefe.github.io/source/misc/bits.md

 # Bits

-My own twitter-like space for short nonsense
+My own twitter-like space for quick notes and nonsense

+### 19 Sep 2024 15:22

+If you're using _[hexagonal architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software))_ and trying to debug an issue, but everything from your business logic seems to work fine; take a step back and check your adapters.

 ### 08 Aug 2024 12:03